 Frequently asked questions

-Will my reaction be quicker with SpinChem® RBR?
+Will my reaction be quicker with a SpinChem® RBR?

-Yes most likely.
-All heterogeneous reactions that are mass transfer limited will be faster due to the more efficient convective transport of reaction solution to and from the solid phase packed into SpinChem® RBR.
-Depending on the reaction this may result in shorter process time, higher yield or less reagent consumption.
+Yes, most likely.
+All heterogeneous reactions that are mass transfer limited will be faster.
+This is due to the more efficient convective transport of reaction solution to and from the solid phase packed into SpinChem® RBR.
+Depending on the reaction, this may result in a shorter process time, higher yield or decreased reagent consumption.

-Can I perform multistep reactions or one-pot synthesis with SpinChem® RBR?
+Can I perform multistep reactions or one-pot synthesis with a SpinChem® RBR?

-Is it easy to include a SpinChem® RBR in my existing equipment?
+Is it easy to integrate a SpinChem® RBR into my existing equipment?